Now, April is quite a decent time to visit Vienna.

 Easter in Vienna does not have the same impact on the city as the Advent period, but it has its traditions.

 Most importantly, the season brings the Easter markets.
-These traditionally begin opening around two weeks before the holiday weekend.
+These traditionally begin opening around two to three weeks before the holiday weekend.

-So with Easter Sunday on April 20th in 2025, expect stalls to appear from sometime in early April.
+So with Easter Sunday on April 20th in 2025, stalls will start appearing in late March.
 They tend to close more or less at the end of the Easter holiday break.

 The markets offer a colourful mix of arts, crafts, food, and drink.
 This includes more decorative eggs than you can lay in a century and enough Austrian delicacies to keep your cholesterol and sugar levels high throughout your stay.